UCL-CCS/EasyVVUQ/docs/fusion_tutorial.rst

-.. _fusion:
+.. _fusion_tutorial:

 A Reduced Version of the Fusion Workflow using Polynomial Chaos Expansion
 =========================================================================

-Within VECMA the fusion contributors (from the Max Planck Institute of Plasma Physics) are building a multiscale workflow looking at coupling small space scale and fast time scale turbulence models with a larger space and slower time scale transport model [REF].
+Within VECMA the fusion contributors (from the Max Planck Institute of Plasma Physics) are building a multi-scale workflow looking at coupling small space scale and fast time scale turbulence models with a larger space and slower time scale transport model [REF].